ans-group/cert-manager-webhook-safedns/README.md

 ### Getting started

 The SafeDNS webhook requires an API key with read/write permissions.
+This should be obtained via MyUKFast before continuing

-We must first create a `Secret` containing this API key:
+First, we'll create a `Secret` containing our API key:

 ```
 kubectl create secret generic safedns-api-key --from-literal=api_key=<API_KEY>
 ```

-Next, we'll need configure the `Issuer`:
+Next, we'll configure a LetsEncrypt `Issuer` using the SafeDNS `solver`:

 ```
 cat <<EOF | kubectl apply -f -